 Black Pepper Essential Oil

-Black pepper is a tropical, perennial, that grows up to 20 feet, sometimes taller with heart shaped leaves that are dark green.
+Black pepper is a tropical perennial that grows up to 20 feet--and sometimes taller--with heart-shaped leaves that are dark green.
 The black, white, and green peppercorns are products of the same plant.
 The green pepper is the whole fresh berry and when dried in the sun becomes black.

 - Botanical Family: Piperaceae

 - Part of Plant Used: Peppercorns

 - Method of Extraction: Steam distillation